N3K0521/FIT1047/README.md

 # N3K0521-FIT1047
-Just some logic circuits (or some relative things)
+Just some logic circuits (or some relevant things) Using Marie from Monash University